Chen Hao-wei

-Chen Hao-wei (陳浩瑋 (Chén Hàowěi); born 30 April 1992) is a Taiwanese professional footballer who currently plays as a center forward for Taiwan Football Premier League club Taichung Futuro.
+Chen Hao-wei (陳浩瑋 (Chén Hàowěi); born 30 April 1992) is a Taiwanese professional footballer who currently plays as a center forward for China League One club Qingdao Red Lions.

 Club career

 Eastern

 On 17 July 2019, Eastern unveiled Chen as one of their newest players.
 He signed a two-year contract with the club.

 On 11 December 2020, Chen left the club.